raelix/raelix-cluster/README.md

 [ X ] - Add sealed secrets
 [ ] - Create a common launcher
 [ ] - use one entrypoint even for home assistant?
+[ ] - use the wild-card
+[ ] - create the secret for keycloak to avoid errors during the cli apply [ ] - Add mapper for rancher